I'm Just a Mother? Excuse

 (all daughters).

-"Of course, the job is one of the
+"Of course, the job is one of

 most demanding in the humanities